aaliyahali/IS477-FinalProject/ProjectPlan.md

-#  Mapping and Modeling Drug-Related Deaths in Cook County
+#  IS 477 Final Project: Mapping and Modeling Drug-Related Deaths in Cook County

 ## Team Members
 - **Aaliyah Ali**  and **Rithikka Souresh**